KazaiMazai/vapor-rest-kit/Docs/Controller-Middlewares.md

 ```

-Restrictions are usual for RestKit middlewares:
+For deleter restrictions are similar to middlewares:
 - **All database requests should be performed with provided database instance**
 - **Database instance parameter should be used for obtaining event loop**